 Sleeping fewer than seven hours a night can make you gain weight and have more trouble taking it off than people who get more shuteye, according to Columbia University research.
 Another study found that people who get enough sleep have a five percent higher metabolism—the amount of calories they burned when they weren’t moving—than people who don’t.
 That means more calories burned while you’re sleeping!
 Doesn’t get much easier than that.

 3. Hide your food.

 People who store their breakfast cereal on the counter weigh more than 20 pounds more than people who keep it hidden, according to Brian Wansink, PhD, director of Cornell University’s Food and Brand Lab and author of Slim by Design: Mindless Eating Solutions for Everyday Life.
 He recommends keeping tempting foods in the kitchen cabinet and off the counter so you don’t overindulge.
 He’s also found that people whose kitchens were cluttered snacked 44 percent more than those whose kitchen counters were clear.
 Cleanliness = successful weight loss.

 4. Keep your fridge health-friendly.

 In Wansink’s studies, people who moved their fruits and vegetables out of the crisper to the top shelf of the fridge (and shifted less healthy foods to the crisper) ate three times more fruits and vegetables than they did when the foods were hidden from view.
 That’s good—produce is low in calories and high in fiber and water, both of which will make you feel fuller longer.
-We recommend sticking with non-starchy veggies on your keto friendly South Beach Diet program.
+We recommend sticking with non-starchy veggies on South Beach Diet.

 5. Use smaller plates.